 6. Scenic tours.

-You can enjoy beautiful views of Darwin from above, too.
+You can enjoy beautiful views and things to do in Darwin Australia from above, too.
 There are multiple helicopter companies offering beautiful scenic tours of this Northern Australian city from dusk to dawn.

 There’s even the Heli Pub Crawl, which takes you to 5 different pubs via helicopter for an exciting 7 hour day trip.